Here is a breakdown of major shareholders in Under Armour Inc. (NYSE: UAA)

-Under Armour Inc. (NYSE: UAA) is -15.55% lower on its value in year-to-date trading and has touched a low of $6.38 and a high of $18.17 in the current 52-week trading range.
+Under Armour Inc. (NYSE: UAA) is -13.98% lower on its value in year-to-date trading and has touched a low of $6.38 and a high of $18.17 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The UAA stock was last observed hovering at around $8.07 in the last trading session, with the day’s gains setting it 0.51% off its average median price target of $12.45 for the next 12 months.
-It is also 46.38% off the consensus price target high of $16.00 offered by 30 analysts, but current levels are 14.2% higher than the price target low of $10.00 for the same period.
+The UAA stock was last observed hovering at around $8.80 in the last trading session, with the day’s loss setting it -0.06% off its average median price target of $12.45 for the next 12 months.
+It is also 45.38% off the consensus price target high of $16.00 offered by 30 analysts, but current levels are 12.6% higher than the price target low of $10.00 for the same period.

 Sponsored

-The stock witnessed a -19.74% loss in the last 1 month and extending the period to 3 months gives it a -18.60%, and is -7.04% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.04% over the week and 3.94% over the month.
+The stock witnessed a -13.38% loss in the last 1 month and extending the period to 3 months gives it a -8.39%, and is 8.30% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.52% over the week and 3.95% over the month.

 Under Armour Inc. (UAA) Analyst Forecasts